Loljaca/Emergent_Constraints/README.md

 ## Our results
 We successfully
- * manipulated the available data from CMIP5 (15 models considered) and HadCRUT4 (download, de-trend, concatenate, analyse);
+ * manipulated the available data from CMIP5 (15 models considered) and HadCRUT4 (download, de-trend, concatenate, analyze);
  * replicated the results of Cox et. al. - see the code and the plots;
  * explored the realiability of considering sea-land temperature as an emergent constraint.

 ## Conclusions
+ * the _emergent constraints method_ is relevant when exploring the behaviour of the climate system

+## Authors
+* Goodwin Gibbins
+* Lea Oljaca
+* Oana Lang